fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 [The UNIX Programming Environment](https://en.wikipedia.org/wiki/The_Unix_Programming_Environment) is a classic.
 It's a bit dated, but it's a great read anyway.

-[Advanded Programming in the UNIX Environment](https://en.wikipedia.org/wiki/Advanced_Programming_in_the_Unix_Environment) is a more modern and technical book.
+[Advanced Programming in the UNIX Environment](https://en.wikipedia.org/wiki/Advanced_Programming_in_the_Unix_Environment) is a more modern and technical book.
 I haven't read it cover to cover, not even 10% of it, but it's great as a reference.

 # Footnotes